 - Getting started with conditional access to Azure AD-connected apps based on group, location, and multi-factor authentication policies

-- Applications that are supported
+- Applications and browsers that are supported

 Device-based conditional access

 - Set device-based conditional access policy for access control to Azure Active Directory-connected applications

 - Set up automatic registration of Windows domain-joined devices with Azure Active Directory

 - Troubleshooting for Azure Active Directory access issues